c-mcdonnell/national-parks/README.md

-# Travel Destinations
+# National Parks

-A simple app to keep track of destinations I'd like to visit.
+A simple app to keep track of National Parks I have visited and those I'd like to visit.